dslab-epfl/tinynf/paper/how_to_bench.md

 - Use as few agent outputs as your NF needs; for instance, VigNAT only needs 2 agents that each receive from one device and send to the other, so they only need one output per agent since by design VigNAT cannot send a packet back to the device that it received it from.
   To do this, set `IXGBE_AGENT_OUTPUTS_MAX` to a number, and only configure one output per agent (this is done for the baselines by setting the `ASSUME_ONEWAY` define)
-- Beware of binary alignment; a tiny change in the alignment of the .text section can have a few % effect on handling 20G traffic for a no-op.
-(See the HACK in baselines/vigor/Makefile)